ANZAC DAY IN ADELAIDE

 The ANZAC Day March traditionally commences at 9.30am from North Terrace, Adelaide, from the SA National War Memorial, and turns right onto King William Road.
 The new tramway extension may affect forming up locations, viewing points and access.
 More information will be provided when the project is completed.
 The march concludes at the Cross of Sacrifice in Pennington Gardens, North Adelaide.
 Spectators are invited to line both North Terrace and King William Road (between North Terrace and the Adelaide Bridge).
 ABC Television will also provide a live telecast of the March

-It is important to note that the ANZAC Day March in Adelaide is in fact a commemorative march and not a parade.
-A Statement of the principles of the ANZAC Day March can be found here and includes information for descendants of deceased former members of Australian, New Zealand and allied/coalition forces.
+It is important to note that the ANZAC Day March in Adelaide is a commemorative march and not a parade.
+A Statement of the principles of the Adelaide ANZAC Day March can be found here and includes information for descendants of deceased former members of Australian, New Zealand and allied/coalition forces.

 Cross of Sacrifice Service

 The Cross of Sacrifice Memorial stands in gardens opposite St Peters Cathedral.
 The gardens contain the Cross of Sacrifice, a memorial to the men who died during the Great War (WWI) of 1914 – 1920.
 The foundation stone for the cross memorial was laid on August 4 1920.
 The memorial is 11.6m high, made of Tea Tree Gully stone, and on the face is the Crusader’s Sword.
 At the far end of the garden is the Stone of Remembrance with engraving that states ‘Their Name Liveth For Evermore’.
 This stone was laid in 1923 and is made of Palmer marble.
 An Ataturk Tribute and Eternal Flame also feature in the garden.

 The general public are welcome to attend this service.